tresvitae/dotfiles-public/README.md

 # dotfiles-public

-These are my dotfiles and cheatsheets for basic Terminal setup on MacOS / Linux / Windows WSL2.
+These are my dotfiles and cheatsheets for basic Terminal setup on Linux / Windows WSL2.

 # Setup Zsh/Starship
 I use Zsh as my default shell, Oh-my-zsh for plugins and Startship for my prompt.
 The themes I have also require Nerd Fonts.

 - Run the installation commands below